 Estonia and Sachen-Anhalt are tied by very close economic relations.
 In November 2000 a Contact Bureau of the federal state of Sachsen-Anhalt was opened in Tallinn.
 Reciprocal economic, agricultural and business delegation visits have taken place along with co-operation between parliaments.
 In November 2004, the visit of Prime Minister Juhan Parts took place accompanied by a business delegation.
 Co-operation also takes place between parliaments.
 In October 2005, Prime Minister of the German state, Sachsen-Anhalt Wolfgang Böhmer visited Estonia.

-Co-operation in the area of agriculture continues on the basis of a co-operation memorandum signed in 2006.
+Cooperation in the area of agriculture continues on the basis of a co-operation memorandum signed in 2006.
 Estonia has been represented with its own stand at the world’s biggest agricultural and food fair Grüne Woche since 1993.
-In January 2013 Minister of Agriculture Helir-Valdor Seeder signed an International Green Week partnership agreement, according to which Estonia will be a partner country of Grüne Woche in 2014.
-As a partner country, the Estonian food production sector will have an opportunity to boost the reputation of Estonian food in Western Europe, emphasise the high quality of our food products, and increase interest in our businesses.
+In January 2013 Minister of Agriculture Helir-Valdor Seeder signed an International Green Week partnership agreement, according to which Estonia became a Grüne Woche partner country in 2014.
+The status of partner country provided the Estonian food production sector with the opportunity to boost the reputation of Estonian food in Western Europe, emphasise the high quality of our food products, and increase interest in our businesses.

 Estonia’s contacts with the state of Baden-Württemberg have become pleasantly close over the last few years.
 One very important step for developing co-operation was the memorandum of mutual understanding between EAS and Baden-Württemberg-International signed on 11 November 2008, which allows Estonian businesses to find partners among Baden-Württemberg businesses, universities and research and science institutions and to participate in business visits to the state of Baden-Württemberg.
 Estonia was represented in the innovation hall of the 2012 industry fair in Hannover with a group stand that included 11 Estonian companies.
 That same year a contract trip for Estonian entrepreneurs to Baden-Württemberg was organised by EAS, with the goal of creating initial contacts with the German companies that were to be visited.